torydebra/torydebra.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Robotics Engineer, PhD Student, Researcher

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+# About

+I am a Roboticist Researcher currently working at [HHCM lab](https://hhcm.iit.it/en-US/), [IIT](https://www.iit.it/en-US/home), [Genova](https://maps.app.goo.gl/pgYbVC4x6tkYCBFh6), finishing my PhD with [University of Genova](https://biorob.phd.unige.it/).
+The proof is [Here](https://www.iit.it/people-details/-/people/davide-torielli).

+I work with cool robots trying to make them do what I want.
+Sometimes, I succeed ([youtube playlist](https://www.youtube.com/playlist?list=PLT9OgUePJDXWH4lcZZhrPfMZts92yIb38))

+According to my tentative thesis title, _Intuitive Human-Robot Interfaces Leveraging on Autonomy Features for the Control of Highly-redundant Robots_, I am exploring human-robot interfaces to let people operate such highly-redundant robots.
+The poster [here](https://torydebra.github.io/projects/poster_phd/) could be a good recap.
+With the HHCM lab, I am involved in different European projects, like H2020 [SOPHIA](https://project-sophia.eu/), H2020 [CONCERT](https://concertproject.eu/), H2020 [HARIA](https://clem.diism.unisi.it/~haria/), and in the Italian MISE founded project [RELAX](https://relax.comiteg.it/).
+I worked in the ROS End-Effector ROS-Industrial Focused Technical Project [ROSEE ROSIN FTP](https://www.rosin-project.eu/ftp/ros-end-effector).
+I published my [works](https://torydebra.github.io/publications/) on journals (RAL, JIRS), and presented them at conferences (ICAR, ICRA, IROS, HUMANOIDS).
+I have had also the opportunity to partecipate to two ROSCON conferences, [2022](https://roscon.ros.org/2022/), [2023](https://roscon.ros.org/2023/).
+I love the open-sourceness of the robotic community.

+I like to eat, travel (as everyone I suppose), code stuff (btw, check my conference/school list [website](https://torydebra.github.io/AwesomeRoboticsConferencesAndSchoolsList/)), gym, playing an instrument (actually this since only a few months).